JUB-Yoush/personal-site/src/routes/blog/fifty-percent-rule.md

 ---
-title: 'The Universal 50% Rule.'
+title: 'The Universal 50% Rule'
 date: '2025-02-26'
 ---

 ---

-# The Universal 50% Rule

 The 50% rule is a rule that students in the [DrawaBox](https://drawabox.com/) online art course must follow.
 It was created by Irshad "Uncomfortable" Karim.
 It is as follows: